 Will the route link to HS2?

-Yes, the proposed route is planned to run from Birmingham Eastside and serve HS2 at its proposed station at UK Central (near Birmingham International Airport and Railway Station).
+Yes, the proposed route is planned to extend from the Birmingham Eastside Metro extension and serve HS2 at the HS2 Interchange Station (near Birmingham International Airport and Railway Station).

 How will this impact residents and businesses in the area?